How to Combine a Retinol With AHAs or BHAsJanuary 18, 2023

 There are a lot of rules and best practices to follow when it comes to skincare.
-One subject in particular that seems to have the masses intrigued is exfoliation.
-Aside from the most common queries around how often should you exfoliate and the difference between chemical and physical exfoliation, another popular question skincare experts hear is: Is it safe to use a chemical exfoliator like an alpha-hydroxy-acid or beta-hydroxy-acid if you’re already using retinol?
+One subject that can be particularly tricky is exfoliation.
+Aside from the obvious questions, like how often you should exfoliate and the difference between chemical and physical exfoliation, another popular question skincare experts hear is: Is it safe to use a chemical exfoliator like an alpha-hydroxy-acid (AHA) or beta-hydroxy-acid (BHA) if you’re already using a retinol?
 We consulted with Dr. Ted Lain, a board-certified dermatologist based in Austin, Texas, to get answers.

 What Do AHAs, BHAs and Retinol Do?

 Retinol is a vitamin A derivative commonly found in anti-aging skincare products.
 It can help soften the appearance of fine lines and wrinkles, make pores appear smaller and even target acne.
 “Retinol also helps to increase cell turnover, therefore improving the appearance of brown spots and skin’s brightness,” says Dr. Lain.

 Like retinol, AHAs, or alpha-hydroxy-acids, can exfoliate the skin by helping increase cell turnover.
 Examples of AHAs include glycolic acid, lactic acid, citric acid and malic acid.
 They are typically derived from milks and fruits, are water-soluble and help promote a smoother, more radiant complexion.

 The most common form of BHAs, or beta-hydroxy-acids, is salicylic acid.
 It’s oil-soluble and because it can exfoliate deep in the pores, it’s great for helping to treat and prevent acne.

 Is It Safe to Use an AHA or BHA if You’re Using Retinol?